Morcatko/EspHome-Editor/docs/docs/03-language/disable_file.md

 ## How It Works

-Alternates are implemented by enabling or disabling specific **files** or **folders** in the configuration.
+Disabling a file/fodler will remove it from compilation pipeline.
 Only enabled files are included in the final YAML output.

 - You can organize variants in subfolders like `v1`, `v2`, `with_sensor`, `no_sensor`, etc.
 - The editor UI lets you toggle these alternates on or off with a few clicks.